 - Ensure you are 100 percent certain of identification before harvesting and consuming a species.
 Many species, both plants and fungi, have look-alikes that may be harmful if ingested.

 - Almost all edible members of the Carrot family have similar, poisonous look-alikes.

 - The false morel is poisonous and looks similar to the frequently foraged common morel.

-• Consult at least two sources including online guides, print guides, videos, workshops or foraging experts to confirm species identification.
+- Consult at least two sources, such as online guides, print guides, videos, workshops or foraging experts to confirm species identification.

 - Herbicides may be applied on a large scale over whole forests, or on a smaller scale on front lawns and around golf courses.

 - Spraying maps are available online to determine what areas of a public forest have been, or are planned to be, sprayed.

 - Avoid harvesting aquatic plants from stagnant or potentially polluted waters (e.g., downstream from industrial development).